Delaware River Report: July 13, 2023

 Cannonsville Reservoir Release500 cfs

-Today will be warm again hitting 76 degrees with a mix of clouds and sun.
-Wind will be 5 – 10 mph from the South.
+Today will be a 81 degrees with potential thunderstorms in the afternoon.
+Wind will be 5 – 10 mph from the North.

 What’s Hatching: